April 22 is Earth Day.

 • Monitor a stream near your school.

-• Inventory the trees and plants in your school yard.
+• Inventory the trees and plants in your neighborhood or schoolyard.
 Plant more.

 • Hang "buy recycled" signs on items made from recycled materials or products that are recyclable.

-• Conduct a waste audit at your school.
+• Conduct a waste audit at your school or office.

 • Raise money and donate it to an environmental cause.